prajwal470/Twitter-Live-Sentimental_Analysis_and_topic_tracking/README.md

 # Inspiration

 ### This self-motivated independent  project aims to develop a web application for sentimental analysis of a trend or a topic for someone who  likes to know what's happening around and how one's trend or specific topic is doing on the internet.
 The project is divided into three parts collecting, developing, and deploying.This solution for evaluating Twitter data is to perform better business decisions and keep tracking all relevant Twitter data about a brand in real-time, perform analysis as topics or issues emerge.
-By monitoring brand mentions on Twitter, brands could inform management and deliver better experiences for their customers across the word
+By monitoring brand mentions on Twitter, brands could inform management and deliver better experiences for their customers across the word.

 # Abstract View

- ## This project consist of three parts collecting data , transforming Data , deploying
+ ## This project consist of three parts collecting data , transforming Data , deploying.

   ![](https://github.com/prajwal470/Twitter-Live-Sentimental_Analysis_and_topic_tracking/blob/0c585506bb285a74a9b13a18d8d62c1207c93688/Untitled%20Diagram.drawio.png)

  # Collecting Data

 ### Collecting data is a necessary part of this project.
 I  used Twitter API to collect the data from the server .
 The Twitter API lets you read and write Twitter data.
 Thus, you can use it to compose tweets, read profiles, and access your followers’ data and a high volume of tweets on particular subjects in specific locations.
 API stands for Application Programming Interface.
 This software provides "middleman services" between two applications that want to communicate with each other.
-Any requests you make go to the server first and the response given comes through the same route. one can read documents of Twitter [here](https://developer.twitter.com/en/docs/twitter-api)
+Any requests you make go to the server first and the response given comes through the same route. one can read documents of Twitter [here](https://developer.twitter.com/en/docs/twitter-api).

 ## Twitter API